-The recoverable amounts of cash-generating units and individual assets have been determined based on the higher of value-in-use calculations and fair values less costs to sell.
+The recoverable amounts of cash-generating units and individual assets have been determined based on the higher of valuein-use calculations and fair values less costs to sell.
 These calculations require the use of estimates and assumptions.
 It is reasonably possible that the key assumption may change which may then impact our estimations and may then require a material adjustment to the carrying value of goodwill and tangible assets.

 The entity reviews and tests the carrying value of assets when events or changes in circumstances suggest that the carrying amount may not be recoverable.
+In addition, goodwill is tested on an annual basis for impairment.
 Assets are grouped at the lowest level for which identifiable cash flows are largely independent of cash flows of other assets and liabilities.
 If there are indications that impairment may have occurred, estimates are prepared of expected future cash flows for each group of assets.
-Expected future cash flows used to determine the value in use of tangible assets are inherently uncertain and could materially change over time.
+Expected future cash flows used to determine the value in use of goodwill and tangible assets are inherently uncertain and could materially change over time.
 They are significantly affected by a number of factors including list entity specific variables, i.e. production estimates, supply and demand.